scoulomb/misc-notes/tls/tls-certificate.md

 == one time request: certificate creation ==

-Bob -> Bob: Generate a private key / public key pair
-' (pub determined from priv)
+Bob -> Bob: Generates a private key / public key pair ' (pub determined from priv)
-Bob -> Bob: Fill Certificate Signing Request (CSR).\nCSR contains public key, CN.
+Bob -> Bob: Fill Certificate Signing Request (CSR).\nCSR contains public key, CN/SAN.
 ' https://fr.wikipedia.org/wiki/Demande_de_signature_de_certificat
-Bob -> Bob: Sign CSR with private key (signature mode) Bob -> CA : send money + CSR request to CA
-CA -> CA: Validate CSR\n(CSR signature with public key in cert, DNS owner...)
+Bob -> Bob: Sign CSR with Bob's (entity cert issued to) private key (privkey.pem)(signature mode) Bob -> CA : send money + CSR request to CA (CSR contains Bob's public key) CA -> CA: Validate CSR\n(CSR signature with public key in cert, DNS owner of CN/SAN via DCV validation (HTTP_01, DNS_01, TLS-ALPN-01...)
-CA -> CA : sign Bob certificate by encoding it\nusing CA private key (signature mode) CA -> Bob : provide certificate (fullchain.pem) to Bob\n(which embeds provided pub key)\nand a private key of the certificate (privkey.pem)
+CA -> CA : CA signs Bob certificate by encoding it\nusing CA private key (signature mode) CA -> Bob : provide certificate (fullchain.pem) to Bob\nCert contains Bob's public key he initially provided (the entity cert issued to)
-' my understanding: this privkey is not used in SSL handshake, we use generated private key, this key could be used to sign with this certificate
+' Certificate does not contain CA public key, to verify the certificate, clients (like browsers) use the CA’s public key, which is typically stored in a trusted root certificate store on the client device.
+' CA does not provide private key, there is no pub/priv key for the certificate (we use the one in the CSR)

 ==  SSL handshake exchange ==